WICG/turtledove/FLEDGE_extended_PA_reporting.md

 controlling the amount of noise added by the aggregation service.
 Scale is applied after `offset` is subtracted.

-After the auction happens, the final value of the generated report is scale*(baseValue + offset).
-The following example shows  how to return the gap between an ad bid and the winning bid.
+After the auction happens, the final value of the generated report is `scale`*(`baseValue` + `offset`).
+The following example shows how to return the gap between an ad bid and the winning bid:

 ```
 function generateBid(...) {